icbat/open-those-pouches/README.md

 Get it on [WoW Interface](https://www.wowinterface.com/downloads/info26222-OpenThosePouches.html), or use the [Cursebreaker tool](https://github.com/AcidWeb/CurseBreaker) (recommended)

-## Dependencies

-This uses [LibProcessable](https://github.com/p3lim-wow/LibProcessable) to figure out if something is a locked chest.
-It's imported as a submodule, so should only need to be updated when new locked chests are added.

 ## Contributing

 1. Check that there's not already [an issue](https://github.com/icbat/open-those-pouches/issues) describing what you're doing